 Who can access AODocs?

-In order to access AODocs, users need to have either one of the following accounts:
+To access AODocs, users need to have one of the following accounts:

-- a Google personal account linked with a non-Google email address
+- Google personal account linked with a non-Google email address

 What is an external user?